-First of all, be comforted by the fact that you are NOT alone!
+First of all, be comforted by the fact that you are not alone!

-Some teachers feel so much anxiety, they’re making themselves sick over it.
-“Oh yes,” says fellow teacher LB, “That tight feeling that precedes multiple dreams of inadequacy, failure and being lost.”
+Some teachers feel so much anxiety they’re making themselves sick.
+“Oh yes,” says fellow teacher LB, “That tight feeling that precedes multiple dreams of inadequacy, failure, and being lost.”

-“I wish I could put my finger on exactly why we feel this way,” says BC, “Is it the unexpected?
+“I wish I could put my finger on exactly why we feel this way,” says BC.
+“Is it the unexpected?
 The high expectations from others?
 The time crunch to get everything done?
 All of the above and more?”

 Regardless of the anxiety’s source, the first step is to dump the guilt!

-“I forget sometimes that there is ALWAYS more to do.” confesses SK, “The guilt thing needs to stop.
+“I forget sometimes that there is ALWAYS more to do.” confesses SK.
+“The guilt thing needs to stop.
 I’ll figure that part out hopefully soon.”
-MN agrees, “You cannot feel guilty!!!
-Ever!!!
+MN agrees, “You cannot feel guilty!
+Ever!
 I wasted years feeling like this.”

 So how do other teachers cope?
 They give themselves a break.

 Veteran VR quickly responded, “It won’t!
 Stay the course.
 It does become manageable.
 You will gain more knowledge, more confidence.
 By year three, you can actually joke about that untouched teacher bag you took home.
 You will learn how to be more efficient with your time.
 Don’t give up!”

-They practice self care.
+They practice self-care.

 HR recommends restorative yoga.
-“I go every Sunday night at 7 and it really helps calm my anxiety and sets me up for the week ahead.”
-MN set her sights on training for a half marathon and had to follow a consistent routine to meet her goal.
+“I go every Sunday night at 7, and it really helps calm my anxiety and sets me up for the week ahead.”
+MN set her sights on training for a half-marathon and had to follow a consistent routine to meet her goal.
 Only you know what your body and spirit need to feel balanced.
-“Right now I’m eating ice cream and binge watching Netflix,” admits EH, “and all is ok!”
-We especially love the advice of KB:
+“Right now I’m eating ice cream and binge-watching Netflix,” admits EH.
+“And all is ok!”

 They set themselves up for success.

-“I try to get everything done on Friday before I leave,” says MN, “Sometimes that means working until 6pm, but then my mind is free all weekend.
-I used to save my planning until Sunday and then I would dread it all weekend.
+“I try to get everything done on Friday before I leave,” says MN, “Sometimes that means working until 6 pm, but then my mind is free all weekend.
+I used to save my planning until Sunday, and then I would dread it all weekend.
 Sometimes I am exhausted on Friday, but that few extra hours really makes the weekend so much better!”

-MM spends just a small amount of time Sunday evening to prepare for the coming week and then lets it go.
-“I make a list to prioritize what needs to be done in the coming week, briefly look over my plans and jot down anything I need to add or prepare for, say a little prayer, and then get a good night’s sleep!”
+MM spends just a small amount of time Sunday evening preparing for the coming week and then lets it go.
+“I make a list to prioritize what needs to be done in the coming week, briefly look over my plans, jot down anything I need to add or prepare for, say a little prayer, and then get a good night’s sleep!”